ibm-ecosystem-engineering/ibm-enterprise-catalog-tiles/README.md

-# IBM Cloud - Enterprise tiles
+# IBM Cloud - Private Catalog Enterprise tiles

 One of the features of the IBM Cloud Catalog is support for private catalog tiles.
 These can contain custom Terraform definitions that can accelerate SRE teams in the execution of common